SorenHeidelbach/EPS-synthesis-in-AS-bacteria/README.md

 Running condittions for psiblast can be found in *./scripts/bash/psiblast.sh*

-The main filtration and data preparation file can be found in main.R.
-The following scripts are pulled upon there:
+The main filtration and data preparation file can be found in *main.R*.
+The following scripts are exwecuted through *main.R*:
 *generate_magstats.R*, *generate_gff.R*, *proximity_filtration.R* and *plot_operon.R*